Fresno Pacific University uses airSlate for Salesforce to automate adjunct contracting

 Despite using the Mail Merge feature in Salesforce (which allowed for automating the process of generating personalized documents), adjunct contracts took hours to process and sign, creating huge overhead.
 Eventually, the contracts would be sent to employees by physical mail, and as a result, the university administration couldn’t get their hands on signed documents for weeks.
 Meanwhile, the law in California obliged employers to pay their adjunct staff regardless of if they had signed their contracts or not.
 Hence, the need for a swift eSignature solution became critical in averting potential financial risks.

 “I was super-excited about all the possibilities with the airSlate platform just because of all the different things that could be done with it.
 Still, the eSignature piece was the most important part for us.”– Jeffrey Jones, Director of Information Systems at Fresno Pacific University

-In addition, Fresno Pacific University was looking for a solution that would have a comprehensive API that could seamlessly integrate with Salesforce.
+In addition, Fresno Pacific University was looking for a solution that could seamlessly integrate with Salesforce.
 Using the CRM to store and process employee records, FPU needed an eSignature platform that would enable automated workflows inside the software ecosystem they were used to.
 This is where airSlate comes in.